 Do you see the CSV file you just imported?
 If not then your site has disabled the WordPress media uploader.

 If your file IS in the media library but never gets past the offset “0” setting check to make sure your server has not disabled the WordPress Cron .

 Check to see if your server is preventing the wp-cron.php from being triggered.

 Check your import file in the media library by clicking on it.
 It should show what the file size is and the current offset.
 The offset is where the background process is shown while importing the file.
 If it is shown as “zero” then your WordPress Uploads directory for the media library has been set to non-standard restricted access meaning the background location import process is not allowed to open the file after it was uploaded.

-The Power Add-on Import allows the administrator to schedule your Import process from a remote file retrieval to provide more control over recurring imports from a full url where you CSV file resides and allows flexibility for scheduling the time for daily imports.
+Power Add-on for WPSLP or the Professional level of higher for MySLP allows the administrator to schedule your Import process from a remote file retrieval to provide more control over recurring imports from a full url where you CSV file resides and allows flexibility for scheduling the time for daily imports.

 Checking your server, PHP and MySQL to ensure the character set is correct will go a long way toward importing special characters like registration characters.

 If you have the Power add-on you will have the ability to import data fields via a properly formatted csv file.
 All columns MUST have a header row with the field name.
 All fields are short text fields, up to 255 characters, unless otherwise noted.
 The header text is NOT case sensitive.